Philosophy Quiz: Only True Philosophers Will Score 15/15!

 You’re on your way to understanding the great ideas that shape our world, but there’s still room for growth.
 Philosophy is all about the journey of questioning and learning, so don’t be discouraged.
 Keep exploring the works of history’s greatest thinkers, and soon you’ll be pondering life’s deepest questions like a true philosopher!

 #2.
-What is the philosophical concept of “existentialism” mainly concerned with?
+What is the central concept of Descartes’ famous phrase “Cogito, ergo sum”?

 You May Also Like